SusanGuy/booking-website-frontend/README.md

-# Booking Website: BackEnd
+# Booking Website: FrontEnd

 Front End portion of the booking website.
-This is an attempt to develop a MVP (Minimum viable product) prototype for the Business School pitch event on May 2019 at the University of Mississippi.
+This is an attempt to develop a MVP (Minimum viable product) prototype for the Gillespie Business Plan Competition pitch event on May 2019 at the University of Mississippi.

 # Project Structure